shindatax/nz-shipping-delay-analysis/README.md

 | Linear Regression | 11.16h | 0.185 |
 | Random Forest | 11.66h | 0.142 |
 | Gradient Boosting | 12.30h | 0.040 |

+*The low R² reflects inherent uncertainty in operational delays driven by external factors not fully captured in the dataset.
+The model provides directional insight rather than precise hour-level forecasting, which is sufficient for strategic planning purposes.*

 ---